 In His Own Write

 "Songwriting is like being possessed," he once said.
 "You try to go to sleep, but the song won't let you."
 Of course, that possession can take many forms.
-Here, for John Lennon's birthday, are notes on what was going through the late Beatle's head when he composed some of his most enduring songs.
+Here are notes on what was going through the late Beatle's head when he composed some of his most enduring songs.